 The scope of LiGRE’s obligations and the users’ rights can be limited by legislation submitted by a public authority such as a State.
-A limit constitutes a necessary and proportionate measure to guarantee national security, the national defence, public safety, prevention and detection of criminal offences, protection of the independence of legal proceedings, prevention and detection of breaches of ethics for regulated professions, protection of the user and his rights and freedoms and execution of the demands made in the Civil Code.
+A limit constitutes a necessary and proportionate measure to guarantee national security, the national defense, public safety, prevention and detection of criminal offenses, protection of the independence of legal proceedings, prevention and detection of breaches of ethics for regulated professions, protection of the user and his rights and freedoms and execution of the demands made in the Civil Code.

 7. Data protection

-To minimize the risks of violating the users’ privacy or confidentiality, LiGRE’s processing rules include advanced identification measures, namely pseudonymization, minimization of data collected, and fragmentation and partitioning of data generated in and uploaded to its cloud computing environment.
+To minimize the risks of violating the users’ privacy or confidentiality, LiGRE’s processing rules include advanced identification measures, namely pseudonymization, minimization of data collected, and fragmentation, and partitioning of data generated in and uploaded to its cloud computing environment.

 8. Data security

-LiGRE strives to guarantee its users an annual availability rate of 99.9% for its cloud computing environment; however, this guarantee excludes the interruptions needed to ensure maintenance of the application and network.
+LiGRE strives to guarantee its users an annual availability rate of 99.9% for its cloud computing environment; however, this guarantee excludes the interruptions needed to ensure the maintenance of the application and network.
 It also excludes any event resulting from an “Act of God”.